resist-js/resist/docs/en-US/STRUCTURE.md

 > When using Prettier, this file provides settings that will be used.
 > This is the top-level settings file used across the mono-repo.
 >
-> - Sub-packages may define their own `.prettierrc` which will supercede this one.
+> - Sub-packages may define their own `.prettierrc` which will supersede this one.
-> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Push, Github Actions CI.
+> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Push, GitHub Actions CI.

 - [.stylelintrc.json](https://github.com/resist-js/resist/blob/master/.stylelintrc.json)
   [What is this?](https://stylelint.io/user-guide/configure/)